nicolaTab/DisneyMagicWebsite/README.md

 ## Features

-- **Homepage** with a welcoming introduction and links to different product categories.
+- **Homepage** with an introduction, links to all product categories, and a new Disney-inspired background for an immersive feel.
-- **Product Catalog Pages**: Each category has a dedicated page (Toys, Clothing, Collectibles) with a grid layout showcasing products, images, names, and prices.
+- **Product Catalog Pages**: Each category has a dedicated PHP page (Toys, Clothing, Collectibles) with:
-    - **Stock Toggle**: Show or hide the available stock for each product.
+    - **Dynamic Stock Toggle**: Show or hide available stock for each product.
-    - **Quantity Controls**: Use `+` and `-` buttons to adjust order quantity, limited by available stock.
+    - **Quantity Controls**: Adjust quantity using `+` and `-` buttons, capped by the available stock.
+Quantities are dynamically passed to the cart upon addition.
-    - **Image Zoom**: Click on images to enlarge them in a new window with a close option.
+    - **Image Zoom Feature**: Enlarge images in a new window by clicking, with a close option for a better view.
-- **Contact Form**: Includes form validation to check required fields, email format, and highlights errors for a better user experience.
+- **Shopping Cart**:
+    - **Add to Cart Functionality**: Cart items are stored in the session, with quantities managed through user-selected values.
+    - **Session-based Storage**: Keeps cart information for the session duration.
+- **Contact Form**: Validates user input on both client and server sides, highlighting any issues directly for the user and ensuring all fields are correctly formatted.
-- **Responsive Design**: Optimized for different screen sizes, providing a user-friendly experience across devices.
+- **Responsive Design**: Optimized for desktop, tablet, and mobile devices.
+- **Footer with Sticky Positioning**: Ensures a consistent footer position at the bottom of all pages.

 ## Technologies Used

-- **HTML**: Provides the structure of the pages.
+- **HTML**: Structured the content for each page.
-- **CSS**: Adds styling for visual appeal.
+- **CSS**: Provided styles for layout, spacing, color, and a custom Disney-inspired background.
-- **JavaScript**: Adds dynamic functionality (stock toggle, quantity controls, image zoom, and form validation).
+- **JavaScript**: Enabled dynamic elements (stock toggle, quantity controls, image zoom, form validation).
+- **PHP**: Managed backend functionalities:
+  - Handled session management for the shopping cart.
+  - Enabled file includes for a clean, modular layout (e.g., header and footer).
-- **PHP** (optional): Handles the backend of the contact form (if server-side email functionality is needed).
+  - Validated contact form server-side to enhance security.
-- **Git**: Version control for managing project changes.
+- **Git**: Version control for managing project updates.

 ## Project Structure

 ```
 DisneyMagicWebsite/
 ├── css/                # Stylesheets
-│   └── styles.css     # Main CSS file
+│   └── styles.css      # Main CSS file with background and layout styling
-├── img/               # Images for products and logos
+├── img/                # Disney-inspired images, including products and background
-├── js/                # JavaScript files
+├── js/                 # JavaScript files for dynamic features
+│   ├── formValidation.js  # Validates the contact form
+│   └── cartLogic.js       # Manages cart operations
+├── php/                # PHP includes for modularity
+│   ├── header.inc.php  # Header section include
+│   ├── footer.inc.php  # Footer section include
-│   └── formValidation.js # Form validation script
+│   └── varSession.inc.php  # Session-based variables
-├── index.html         # Homepage
+├── index.php           # Homepage
-├── toys.html          # Toys catalog page
+├── toys.php            # Toys catalog page
-├── clothing.html      # Clothing catalog page
+├── clothing.php        # Clothing catalog page
-├── collectibles.html  # Collectibles catalog page
+├── collectibles.php    # Collectibles catalog page
-├── contact.html       # Contact form page
+├── contact.php         # Contact form page
 └── README.md           # Project documentation
 ```

 ## How to Run Locally